Subject: Travel, Expense and Travel Card Procedures

 The following practices establish the minimum level of controls necessary for the proper use of Travel Cards.

 - Persons assigned a card, and individuals who are authorized to approve transactions, must complete online training and pass an associated quiz, read the APL Section IV-B, and sign a Cardholder Agreement, which specifies that the cardholder will protect the card and adhere to all policies and procedures.
-A completed Request to Apply form for a Travel Card must also be signed by the cardholder’s supervisor and/or the person responsible for the account, and the University CBO or the CBO’s designee, before a card can be issued.
+A completed Travel Card Application must also be signed by the cardholder’s supervisor and/or the person responsible for the account chartfield combination as per the general ledger attribute values, and the University CBO or the CBO’s designee, before a card can be issued.

-- At least two persons are required to approve any Travel Card transaction: the cardholder and his/her supervisor or a University CBO or the CBO’s designee.
+- Travel Card transactions are approved in Concur via an Expense Report.
+Each Expense Report requires approval by at least the cardholder’s supervisor and the Cost Object Approver for the assigned chartfields.
 Changes and updates regarding each cardholder’s supervisor should be directed to the UMS Travel Administrator by the cardholder or the cardholder’s department as soon as possible.
 The UMS Travel Administrator will ensure that the cardholder’s Travel Card file and documentation is changed appropriately and training is provided for the new supervisor, if necessary.

 - Since procurement authority has been delegated to the cardholder from the CBO or the CBO’s designee at each University, it is expected that the cardholder will strive to obtain the best price.
 Travel Card decisions should always be made in the best interest of the University.

 - All cardholders will be held personally responsible for using a Travel Card solely for allowable transactions for University business.
 The card must not be used for personal purposes, regardless of the intent to reimburse the University.
-Use of the card for personal purposes will result in the actions described below.
+Use of the card for personal purposes will result in the actions described below (see V.C.6).
 It is the cardholder’s responsibility to ensure that all personal travel expenses are separated from business expenses and paid by a means other than the Travel Card.
-See disallowed transactions and actions listed below.
+See disallowed transactions below (V.C.7).

 - The following transactions with a Travel Card are disallowed, unless approved by the University CBO or the CBO’s designee, prior to each purchase, and all transactions are also subject to the requirements of APL Section IV-I; Use of University Funds.